Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 Streaming Services

-Streaming was by far the largest category in our dataset, with 1,121 accounts for sale across 150 services.
-Netflix was the most popular platform, accounting for 10% of all streaming listings.
+Streaming was by far the largest category in our dataset, with 1,174 listings of accounts for sale across 150 services.
+Netflix was the most popular platform, accounting for almost 11% of all streaming listings and double the number of the next most popular services.

-Streaming was much less concentrated than other categories we analyzed, with the 20 most frequently-listed services accounting for 59% of all listings.
+Streaming was much less concentrated than other categories we analyzed, with the 20 most frequently-listed services accounting for almost 60% of all listings.

-Three Russian streaming platforms, IVI, More.TV and Amediateka, were present in the top 20 most popular brands, due to their significant presence in the Russian-language markets.
-IVI was even the third most frequently-listed streaming service overall.
+Two Russian streaming platforms, IVI and Amediateka, were among the top 5 most frequently-listed services, due to their significant presence in the Russian-language markets.
+A third, More.TV, was just outside the top 10.

 The demand for sports-focused streaming platforms was also notable.
 NBA TV, ESPN+, FuboTV and DAZN all appeared in the 20 most popular brands in the category.
-Overall, 172 listings (15% of the streaming category) were for sports services.
+Overall, sports services made up 15% of accounts in the streaming category that were listed for sale.

 VPN Services